AnaHill/AnaHill.github.io/academic.md

   {% endfor %}
 </div>

-'Must' pick this, as it is my most cited article! 😎 More seriously, this publication stands out on its own shoulders; we could orient cells using aligned cationic cellulose nanofiber (c-CNF) surfaces, a finding that can be used to guide the growth of cells!.
-Personally, really enjoyed analysizing cellulose nanofiber data.
+🌱 'Must' pick this one, as it is my most cited article! 😎 More seriously, this publication stands out on its own shoulders; we could orient cells using aligned cationic cellulose nanofiber (c-CNF) surfaces, a finding that can be used to guide the growth of cells!.
+Personally, really enjoyed doing data analysis for the this paper.

 <div style="font-size: 0.8em;">
   {% for pub in site.data.publications %}